 Generale, BNP Paribas and Nomura

-were among the swap dealers listed in the registry of the
+were among those listed in the registry of the National Futures

 But large energy traders such as Royal Dutch Shell,

-absent from the list, a sign of how the market is dominated by
+from the registry, a sign of how the market is dominated by

 In 2009, the world's largest countries agreed to clamp down

-on the unregulated swaps market, which has been blamed as a
+on the unregulated swaps market, which many blamed for

 reporting, among a host of other measures.